lutfumertceylan/mywebsite/_posts/2020-06-01-stored-xss-with-password-recovery-page.md

 ### Recon
 I discovered XSS with a simple payload execution in the "First Name" input.
 But I thought this vuln was a Self XSS.
 Because all pages were private for every user (except for one page).
+Then I saw that the password recovery page also contains user First Name value.